Nonlocal gluon condensates in QCD sum rules: Gluon condensates

 where the coefficients $k^{8,3}_i$ are collected in Table \ref{tab:condGdim8for3}.
 The same as in the two-gluon case, the gauge link path is a broken line with apexes at the gauge fixing point; therefore, the link can be omitted $[x;y]=[x;0][0;y]=1$ due to the gauge condition, Eq. (\ref{eq:FPG}).
 Note that only the C-even part contributes in Eq.~(\ref{eq:GGGnlc}): while the C-odd contribution is equal to zero

 which is explicitly confirmed by the obtained expansion, Eq. (\ref{eq:GGGnlc}), up to dimension-8 order.
-The C-parity causes antisymmetrization of the condensate with respect to permutations of the gluon field strength tensors.
+The C-parity causes antisymmetrization of the condensate with respect to permutations of the gluon field strength tensors in three-gluon NLC.